bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

              return (x0+i*x1)*s
 ~~~~~

-To decompress a point take the value of y, and compute y^2-1\*invsqr((y^2-1)*(dy^2-1)).
-This
+To decompress a point take the value of y, and compute
-is one possible x value, its negation is the other.
-The top bit is 0 if the smaller one under
+y^2-1\*invsqr((y^2-1)*(dy^2-1)).
+This is one possible x value, its
+negation is the other.
+The top bit is 0 if the smaller one under the
-the defined ordering above is correct, and 1 otherwise.
+defined ordering above is correct, and 1 otherwise.

-This point compression format is from [SchnorrQ], and the algorithm there may be used instead to
+This point compression format is from [SchnorrQ], and the similar
-compute the x coordinates.
+algorithm there MAY be used instead to compute the x coordinates.
+Any
+method to decompress points MAY be used provided it computes the
+correct answers.
+We call the operation of compressing a point P
+Compress(P), and decompression Expand(S).
+Expand(Compress(P))=P for
+all P on the curve, and Compress(Expand(S))=S if and only if S is a
+valid expansion.

 [TODO: insert code?, align compression schemes]